dduuukk/embedded-audio-sample-player-with-midi-support/README.md

 Firstly, the [Daisy Library](https://github.com/electro-smith/libDaisy) stands out, offering drivers which enable various audio processes on the Daisy development board, such as audio file streaming and MIDI parsing.
 We used this library as reference during the development of our code.

 Other software solutions exist that also resemble our board's functionality.
 For instance, Daisy offers a [.WAV player](https://github.com/electro-smith/DaisyExamples/blob/master/seed/WavPlayer/WavPlayer.cpp) that, similar to our implementation, streams audio files from an SD card.
 Additionally, [Daisy-based MIDI controllers](https://github.com/heavyweight87/MidiController) exist, though primarily designed for other purposes such as guitar pedals, provide similar functionality in terms of parsing MIDI data.

+Likewise, there are many hardware solutions that exist that similarly resemble our system's functionality.
+For example, the [Roland SP-404](https://www.roland.com/us/products/sp-404/) and the [Teenage Engineering EP-133](https://teenage.engineering/products/ep-133) are two commercial products that offer audio sample playback and MIDI capabilities, as well as a variety of other features.

 Our implementation serves two primary purposes.
 Firstly, it sets the stage for a future soft synth project on the Daisy board, laying essential groundwork and drivers for future development.
 By bypassing the Daisy library, we gain finer control over development and ensure compatibility with custom hardware, enabling greater efficiency and integration.
 Secondly, this is a personal project, and was fun to complete.